FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Conclusions

 \item{\bf The disk is not rapidly fragmenting}.
 This is the main subject of \paperone\ so we refer to that study for details.
 But we confirm here (e.g.\ Figs.~\ref{fig:image.wedgeplot}, \ref{fig:radial.profile.general}) that the accretion disk is stable against catastrophic turbulent or gravito-turbulent fragmentation on all scales $\ll$\,pc, and that the inflow rates are much larger than the star formation rates.
 As discussed in more detail in \paperone\ and \paperfour, on all scales of interest here, the mass loss, injection, and turbulent driving contributions from star formation and/or stellar feedback are completely negligible compared to the other terms we study.

 \item{\bf These effects can produce super-Eddington accretion}.
 The torques (Fig.~\ref{fig:torque.profile}), Maxwell \&\ Reynolds stresses (Fig.~\ref{fig:maxwell.reynolds.turb}), mean radial-flow velocities (Fig.~\ref{fig:v.profile}), time-steady structure of the disk (Fig.~\ref{fig:radial.profile.general}), and directly measured inflow/accretion rates (Fig.~\ref{fig:radial.profile.general}) are all consistent with a sustained gas inflow rate that is remarkably constant in both space and time: $\dot{M}_{\rm in} \sim 20-30\,{\rm M_{\odot}\,yr^{-1}}$ is sustained in steady state from scales $\lesssim 80\,$au to $\sim 1\,$pc for the duration of our simulation ($\gtrsim 10^{5}$ inner dynamical times, or $\sim 10^{4}$\,yr at the highest refinement level).
 Given the SMBH mass of $\simeq 1.3\times10^{7}\,{\rm M_{\odot}}$, this is up to $\sim 100$ times the canonical optically thin electron-scattering Eddington mass accretion rate for a nominal radiative efficiency of $\epsilon_{r}=0.1$.
+Whether this can be sustained to horizon scales (and whether the accretion is radiatively efficient on those scales), and the effects of whatever radiation emerges from the inner disk externally illuminating the outer disk, are important subjects for future study.

 \item{\bf \ The accretion disk is likely mis-aligned with the BH spin}.
 The quasar episode here is triggered by tidal interactions with passing, highly-turbulent giant molecular cloud complexes in a clumpy, turbulent, merging galaxy.
 As such, it is unsurprising that we find the inner accretion disk angular momentum has essentially no correlation with the angular momentum vector of previous generations of BH accretion at earlier cosmic times (which we use as a proxy for the BH spin direction).
 The disk here is mis-aligned by $\sim 140^{\circ}$ (\S~\ref{sec:angmom.alignment}), so is both retrograde and mis-aligned.